Calgary Flames: Playoff contention to playoff drought (1991–2003)

 In 1991, Fletcher left the Flames to become the general manager of the Toronto Maple Leafs.
 He had been the team's general manager since its inception in 1972.
-He was succeeded in Calgary by Doug Risebrough, and the two quickly completed a ten-player mega-trade that saw disgruntled forward Doug Gilmour dealt to Toronto with four other players in exchange for former 50-goal scorer Gary Leeman and four others.
-The trade transformed both clubs.
-The formerly inept Leafs turned into a contender almost immediately, while Leeman scored only 11 goals in a Flames uniform.
-Despite the blossoming of Theoren Fleury into an NHL star, the Flames missed the playoffs entirely in 1992, only a year after finishing with their third 100-point season in franchise history.
-It was the first time the Flames had missed the playoffs since 1975, when they were still in Atlanta.
-It was also only the third time out of the playoffs in the franchise's 20-year history.
+He was succeeded in Calgary by Doug Risebrough, who completed a ten-player mega-trade that saw forward Doug Gilmour dealt to Toronto with four other players in exchange for former 50-goal scorer Gary Leeman and four others.
+The trade backfired on the Flames as Leeman scored only 11 goals for the Flames while Gilmour became a franchise player for the Maple Leafs.
+Despite Theoren Fleury becoming an NHL star, the Flames missed the playoffs in 1992, a year after finishing with their third 100-point season in franchise history.
+It was the first time since their relocation that they had missed the playoffs.